a1an1in/libobject/doc/commit_format.md

-[update:tar] update code for add file to tar.
+[update:tar] support add a file to tar.

 Description:
 update